RSpec

 snake_case (e.g. 'RuboCop' ⇒ 'rubocop' ).

-With the configuration option SpecSuffixOnly
+With the configuration option SpecSuffixOnly test files will only

 be checked to ensure they end in '_spec.rb'.
 This option disables